Part of the TeachMe Series

 Clinical Relevance – Reactive Hyperaemia

 When there is a lack of blood flow to an area, vasodilator metabolites accumulate in large concentrations.
 This leads to maximal dilation of arterioles with no blood flow to clear these metabolites as they continue to be produced.
 As a result, when blood flow returns, resistance is very low and flow is very high.
 The high blood flow clears the metabolites which leads to the contraction of smooth muscle.
-This consequently allows the blood flow to return to normal.
+This allows blood flow to return to normal.

 This often occurs as a consequence of Raynaud’s phenomenon where vasospasm, often triggered by cold or emotional stress, results in ischaemia.